codeenigma/ce-deploy/roles/asg_management/README.md

 Set the `asg_management.name` to the machine name of your ASG in order to automatically suspend and resume autoscaling on build.

 ## Recommended playbook setup
 To use this role the recommended approach is three different playbooks.
+Don't forget to add the `asg_management` variables to your variables file as well, see the defaults below for guidance.

 ### `deploy-dev.yml`